hotsaucejake/chargeswarm/readme.md

 $subscription->onTrial(); // false
 ```

-However, the cancelled subscription can be `reactivated`:
+However, the cancelled subscription can be `reactivated` instead of `resumed`:
 ```php
 $subscription->reactivate();
 $subscription->active(); // true
 ```

-# Webhooks & Events
+# Webhooks
-The most used feature encountered is the Webhook.
 Anytime something happens, Chargebee will send a `POST` request to a configured webhook.
-Fortunately, Chargeswarm can do this for you and has a ton of support when it comes to webhooks & events.
+Fortunately, Chargeswarm can do this for you and has a ton of support when it comes to webhooks.

-If you are not familiar with Laravel Events, check out the [Official Laravel Documentation on Events](https://laravel.com/docs/5.6/events)

-Getting started - all you have to do is to declare a route like this in your `routes/web.php` or `routes/api.php` file:
+To handle all Chargebee's webhooks automatically, all you have to do is to declare a route like this in your `routes/web.php` or `routes/api.php` file with the following controller:
 ```php
 Route::post('/webhooks/chargebee', '\Rennokki\Chargeswarm\Http\Controllers\ChargebeeWebhookController@handleWebhook');
 ```